cleemullins/cmullins/BuildImprovements.md

 ## JS Process Improvements
 1. Consider moving from Travis to Azure DevOps.
+2. Add CI/CD builds for the 4.0 Branch (and 4.1 shortly).
-2. Figure out how to run tests on both Windows and Linux.
+3. Figure out how to run tests on both Windows and Linux.
-3. Code Coverage improvements.
+4. Code Coverage improvements.
-4. Setup a real CRON job.
+5. Setup a real CRON job.
-5. Enable easy "explicit version" publishing.
+6. Enable easy "explicit version" publishing.

 ## Transcript based testing
 1. Plan for testing both C# + JS dialog system using transcript file(s).